Blake Corum: 2023 season

 Corum in the 2024 Rose Bowl versus Alabama’s Kool-Aid McKinstry.

 On January 1, 2024, during the 2024 Rose Bowl against Alabama, Corum rushed for 83 yards and scored two total touchdowns.
 He caught a receiving touchdown in the first quarter.
 On the second play of overtime, Corum made a jump cut and broke multiple tackles to score the game-winning touchdown to send Michigan to the national championship.
 In scoring his 56th career rushing touchdown, Corum broke Anthony Thomas's previously held record to become the all-time career rushing touchdown leader at Michigan.

 On January 8, Michigan played Washington in the 2024 College Football Playoff National Championship with Corum starting at running back.
 On the last play of the first quarter, he broke away for a 59-yard gain, the longest play of the game.
 He finished the game with 21 carries for 134 yards and two touchdowns.
 He was named National Championship Offensive MVP, finishing his senior season with 27 rushing touchdowns.

 Corum (134 yards) and Donovan Edwards (104 yards) also became the first pair of teammates in College Football Playoff National Championship history to each rush for over 100 yards.

-Corum set Michigan's single-season record for rushing touchdowns (27), total touchdowns (28) and points scored (168), which is also a Big Ten record.
+Corum led the NCAA with 27 rushing touchdowns, 28 total touchdowns, and 168 points scored, setting Michigan and Big Ten single-season records for all three.
 He finished his college career as Michigan's all-time leader in rushing touchdowns (58), total touchdowns (61) and points scored (366).
 Corum was the only FBS player in the country to score a touchdown in every one of his team's games during the 2023 season.